 A supply wagon was along for the ride, to carry water for thirsty walkers and plastic bags for quick cleanup of any accidents — as well as providing transport for dogs that get tired along the way.

-Turtle Krawls Restaurant, located just off of our pier, advertises turtle races three times a week.
-Scott and I have been interested in this event, but have yet to make it.
-We finally managed to get there for Friday’s race, with Mark and Maria in tow.
+Turtle Krawls Restaurant, located just off of our pier, advertised turtle races three times a week.
+Scott and I had been interested in this event, but hadn’t yet made it.
+We finally managed to get there for a Friday race, with Mark and Maria in tow.
+(I have somehow lost the photos I took of this event, so I borrowed some from online)

 Four turtles “compete” in the race, and when you make a purchase (food, drink, etc.) you receive a ticket with a corresponding number on it (1-4, for one of the turtles).
 If you’re turtle wins, you turn in your ticket for a key, which may or may not open a chest that contains a cash prize.
 If no one wins, the prize amount grows for the next race.